ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1882-07-21-batavia-daily-news" "500" /%}}

 Only a few pieces of evidence survive of Emily's earliest years in Mott's Corners/Brookton.
 She was active in the local "lodge" of the temperance organization, the [Independent Order of Good Templars]({{% ref "features/temperance" %}}).
-Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes, we have many examples of Emily's handwriting from this time.
+Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes that includes associated forms and envelopes (the envelopes have her father's postmark), we have many examples of Emily's handwriting from this time.

 {{% fig "temperance/1886-04-23" "800" /%}}

 {{% fig "handwriting/sig3" "800" /%}}

 At least by the 1890's, Emily was working as a clerk in her father's store, just as her older brothers had.
+(She may have always helped with the store, or perhaps she only began clerking in the store after Jonas died.)
 Several volumes of sales journals have survived from [M. E. Mills general store]({{% ref "features/me-mills" %}}) that are written by Emily's hand (and certainly Ellen Gould's handwriting must also be present in those books).

 Many aspects of Emily's handwriting are quite distinctive—such as uppercase E's, M's, W's, C's, T's and F's as well as lowercase p's are often written with similar idiosyncrasies.
-Note for example, the following page of entries in M. E. Mills sales journals, a close examination of which reveals it is entirely written by Emily.
+Note for example, the following page of entries in M. E. Mills sales journals, which appears to be entirely written by Emily.

 {{% fig "me-mills/1909-03-26-sales-journal" "800" /%}}

 Her E's C's L's and J's tend to have big loops.
 Her lowercase p's practically pierce the line above it.
 And her uppercase T's and F's have distinctive crosses that rise and fall.
-Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, it is conspicuous.
+Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, the differences are apparent.

+Interestingly, her T's are sometimes written quite differently.
+See for example, the way "to" is written in the entries for John and James Caveny vs. those for J. T. Miller and Emily herself.
+These very different looking T's appear to all be written by Emily given other matches that can be verified, including most obviously, the capital J's which all begin in the center with an extra initial loop.

-Jonas died unexpectedly from a brief illness on 14 October 1885.
+Jonas died on 14 October 1885 after a brief illness.
 Whether Emily worked in the store prior to Jonas' death, by 1892, she lists herself as clerk in the state census.
 And here we get a small glimpse of Emily's interests around that time:

 {{% fig "mills-emily-arthurs-home-magazine" "500" /%}}